-By week 25/26 they will start responding to voices and noises in the womb, and by the beginning of the third trimester, babies will even to respond to the mother’s voice with an increased heart rate that suggests they are more alert when mom is speaking.
+By week 25/26 they will start responding to voices and noises in the womb, and by the beginning of the third trimester of your pregnancy, babies will even to respond to the mother’s voice with an increased heart rate that suggests they are more alert when mom is speaking.

-So, anytime in the second and third trimester is a good time to start!
+So, anytime after the start of the second trimester is a good time to start!

 Does reading to your baby in the womb make them smarter?

-Well, there are some studies that have shown that reading to your baby in the womb promotes brain activity and can support early language development.
+There are some studies that have shown that reading stories to your baby in the womb promotes brain activity and can support early language development.
 It can also compensate for difficulties of genetic nature, such as language impairment or dyslexia.

 Best Books to Read to Baby in Womb

-With no further ado, here’s a list of the best books to read to your unborn baby I have come across.
-I really hope you can find at least one that resonates with you and that you can enjoy reading while pregnant 🙂
+Here’s my list of the 15 best books to read to your unborn baby.
+I’m sure you’ll find at least one that resonates with you and that you can enjoy reading while pregnant.

 I Wish for you, by David Wax and Brett Brumenthal, is definitely my number one book to ready to baby while expecting.